 Rackham-CRLT May Seminar on Preparing Future Faculty (PFF) General Information

-The Rackham School of Graduate Studies and the Center for Research on Learning and Teaching's (CRLT) "Preparing Future Faculty" seminar (PFF) is a nationally-recognized program designed to help prepare doctoral candidates for the academic job search and success in their subsequent faculty positions.
-The 2023 seminar will meet for five weeks beginning May 2, 2023 and will engage participants in both virtual seminars and in-person meetings.
-The Seminar will take place on Tuesday and Thursday mornings from 10:00 a.m. to 12:00 p.m. between May 2 and June 1.
-Clarification: PFF this year will offer virtual seminars on Tuesdays and in-person team workshops on Thursdays.
+The Rackham School of Graduate Studies and the Center for Research on Learning and Teaching's (CRLT) "Preparing Future Faculty" seminar (PFF) is a nationally recognized program designed to help prepare doctoral candidates for the academic job search and success in their subsequent faculty positions.
+The 2025 seminar will meet on Tuesdays and Thursdays from 10:00 AM to 12:00 PM starting May 6, 2025 through June 5, 2025.

 Participants will have the opportunity to engage with a number of pedagogical topics including course design and equity-focused teaching.
-Participants will also explore different types of academic institutions and positions through faculty panels and a campus visit to a nearby institution (which may be in-person or virtual, depending on COVID-19 safety considerations).
+Participants will also explore different types of academic institutions and positions through faculty panels and a virtual campus visit to a nearby institution.
 Participants will have the opportunity to apply what they learn in the seminar as they develop and provide peer-feedback on a statement of teaching practice and a course syllabus they could use in the future.
 Participants will also have access to additional readings and resources throughout the program.
+The seminar is free of charge to accepted participants.

 Seminar Objectives